 What Kind Of Pest Control Is Needed On Cyclamen Plants?

-Insects need not be a problem on cyclamen, although a knowledge of the principal pests may help you select insect-free plants.
+Insects need not be a problem on cyclamen plants, although a knowledge of the principal pests may help you select insect-free plants.
 The cyclamen mite is by far their worst enemy.

 These pests are too tiny to be seen without the aid of a powerful lens, but they cause a characteristic curling and deformation of the leaves, especially the new ones.